This is the homepage for tab, a kind of programming language/shell calculator.

 - Added the

-and add
+product, mul and add functions.

 - Added the

-until
+until function.

 - Improved error output when an unknown function is called.